 Neglectful parenting, also known as uninvolved parenting, is a parenting style that believes children can raise themselves without much guidance on behalf of the parent.

-What parents can do now is to learn the warning signs of neglect and start incorporating habits to form deep connections with their children.
+When you recognize the warning signs of neglect, you can start incorporating habits to form deep connections with your children.

 Before we dive into the risks of neglectful parenting, we’ll first explore the four parenting styles.
 These parenting styles were created by German developmental psychologist, Diana Baumrind.